HenrySwanson/math-mondays/content/2018-09-24-monskys-theorem.md

 This question appears quite simple; it could have been posed to the Ancient Greeks.
 But like many good puzzles, it is a remarkably stubborn one.

 It was first solved in 1970, by Paul Monsky.
 Despite the completely geometric nature of the question, his proof relies primarily on number theory and combinatorics!
-Despite the level of machinery involved, his proof is quite accessible, and we will describe it below.
+There is a small amount of algebraic machinery involved, but his proof is quite accessible, and we will describe it below.

 <!-- more -->